-2nd International Conference on Dementia and Dementia Care will be organized on July 20-21, 2020 in Montreal, Canada.
+Dementia and Dementia Care Webinar 2020 will be organized on July 20, 2020 in Toronto, Canada.
 Dementia 2020 aims to gather eminent scientists, research scholars, notable neurologist, and educationists and professionals to express their views on the latest technologies, trends, and concerns in Dementia.
 Dementia 2020 focuses on addressing the constant effort being made by scientist and scholars to improve the existing and inventing novel technologies for future.
 It provides a platform for organizations, companies, associations, societies, institutions, statutory bodies and other authorities and individuals interested in presenting their thoughts on Dementia procedures and services.

 Session 1: Dementia